 - 2 large or 4 small firm tart apples (1 pound), like Granny Smith

-- 1 1/2 cups all-purpose flour
+- 1 ½ cups all-purpose flour

-- 1/4 cup sugar
+- ¼ cup sugar

-- 1/2 tbsp baking powder
+- 1 ½ tsp baking powder

-- 1/2 tsp salt plus additional for egg wash
+- ½ tsp salt plus additional for egg wash

-- 2 1/2 oz sharp white cheddar, shredded (1/2 cup)
+- 2 ½ oz sharp white cheddar, shredded (½ cup)

-- 1/4 cup heavy cream
+- ¼ cup heavy cream

 - 2 large eggs

-- 1 1/2 tbsp sparkling sugar or 2 tsp granulated sugar for sprinkling
+- 1 ½ tbsp sparkling sugar or 2 tsp granulated sugar for sprinkling

-- Preheat oven to 375 degrees F. Line a baking sheet with parchment paper.
+- Preheat oven to 375° F. Line a large baking sheet with parchment paper.